ecalio07/enron/environment/README.md

 ### Steps to reproduce via VirtualBox:
 1. If you don't have VirtualBox installed, please consult url: https://www.virtualbox.org/wiki/Downloads
-2. Start Oracle Virtual Machine and donwload the file .OVA [aqui](https://drive.google.com/file/d/0B4KJCoCOJkpGOEYwYWhPb18ySmM/view?usp=sharing)
+2. Start Oracle Virtual Machine and donwload the file .OVA [here](https://drive.google.com/file/d/0B4KJCoCOJkpGOEYwYWhPb18ySmM/view?usp=sharing)
-3. go to menu File/Import Appliance, and select donwloaded *.OVA.
+3. Go to menu File/Import Appliance, and select donwloaded *.OVA.
 4. start  (VM Ubuntu 16.04_escience) and open a terminal.
 5. Go into the directory enron-paper: **cd ~/notebooks/enron-paper**
-6. Verify if the project is updated:
+6. Verify if the project is updated:<br>
-6.1. **sudo git fetch**
+6.1. **sudo git fetch** <br>
-6.2. **sudo git status**
+6.2. **sudo git status**<br>
-6.3. (options) if not updated : **sudo git pull**
+6.3. (options) if not updated : **sudo git pull**<br>
-7. Inside enron-paper, execute the following command:
+7. Inside enron-paper root directory, execute the following command:
 7.1 **jupyter notebook**
 8. Await for the browser to open in the following url : http://localhost:8888.
-Inser manually if necessary.
+Insert manually if necessary.
-9. To reproduce the project, following instruction in the most recent paper in deliver folder.
+9. To reproduce the project, follow instruction in the most recent paper into /deliver folder.